jonnor/leaf-clustering/references/notes.md

 Pleliminary results indicate that under 8 leaves per class is enough to get within 1% drop on all datasets.

-#### What practical gains can one reach when combining all the methods
+#### What practical gains can one reach when combining the techniques

-Compare emlearn (with leaf clustering) with m2cgen and micromlgen
-In terms of size and inference time.
+Compare in terms of size and inference time.

+- emlearn (int16, 8bit leaf cluster)
+- emlearn 0.1x (float, majority)
+- m2cgen (float, ? )
+- micromlgen (float, ? )

+On HAR datasets.

 ## Out-of-scope

+To keep the paper focused.
+Candidates for "future work".

 #### How does code generation vs data structure compare, wrt size and inference time